zlatinb/muwire/doc/design.md

 Nodes will periodically ping a pre-defined Destination for a JSON document containing the infohash of a new binary update package using signed datagrams.
 If the response indicates a newer version is available, the node will issue an automatic search for that infohash and download it, then prompt the user to install the update.

-### Web Of Trust

-Users may choose to "Trust" or "Blacklist" Destinations that return search results.
-This trust is local to the user, but it can be shared with others.
-Each user is assigned a perona which is returned together with search results and when displayed in the UI.
-For more information see the web-of-trust document.